kanar1234/Main/Data Structure and Algorithms/Programming Assignment 4/README.md

 -----Constructors-Destructors-----

-//Returns a reference to a new Graph object in the zero state.
+//Returns a reference to a new Graph object in the zero state

 Graph newGraph(int n);